Media resources - Yellowstone to Yukon Conservation Initiative

 • The Y2Y vision was founded in 1993 in Alberta, Canada.

-• More than 20 staff work in five American states, two Canadian provinces, two Canadian territories, and the territories of at least 75 Indigenous groups, with our head office in Canmore, Alberta.
+• More than 35 staff work in five American states, two Canadian provinces, two Canadian territories, and at least 75 Indigenous territories.
+Our head office us in Canmore, Alberta.

 • Our mission is to connect and protect habitat from Yellowstone to Yukon so people and nature can thrive.